Spydercam

 Spydercam is a cable-suspended camera system, and rigging system used in making motion pictures, television and at athletic stadiums.
-Using computer controlled winches to drive synthetic lines connected to a crane, truss or buildings to achieve multidimensional, repeatable movement.
+It uses computer controlled winches to drive synthetic lines connected to a crane, truss or buildings to achieve multidimensional, repeatable movement.
 Spydercam is used as an alternative to other camera movement systems.

 According to the maker's website, Spydercam has been used in the following films: